AuDigitalHealth/ci-fhir-r4/pages/_includes/conformance.md

 ## Must Support

 Labelling an element [Must Support]( https://www.hl7.org/fhir/conformance-rules.html#mustSupport) means that implementations that produce or consume resources **SHALL** provide "support" for the element in some meaningful way.
 ADHA profiles impose a core set of must support obligations on classes of implementations based on roles and data services.
 Some implementation contexts require additional support, e.g. ePrescribing.
-The publications and/or profiles that define a particular implementation context **SHALL** make clear the required "support" for that context.
+The specifications and/or profiles that define a particular implementation context **SHALL** make clear the required "support" for that context.

 A sending system:
 - when making a request to an endpoint **SHALL** conform to the Conformance/CapabilityStatement for that endpoint and conform to all applicable ADHA conformance requirements